 • Peltier Winery—Head winemaker Gianni Abate and associate winemaker Bryce Willingham will show a fascinating range of rosés made from Pinot noir, Cabernet Sauvignon and Zinfandel.

-• Acquiesce Winery—Owner/grower/winemaker Sue Tipton and assistant winemaker Christina Lopez will present their two Mediterranean style rosés made from Grenache and Cinsaut.
+• Acquiesce Winery—Owner/grower/winemaker Sue Tipton and assistant winemaker Christina Lopez will present their two Mediterranean-style rosés made from Grenache and Cinsaut.

-• Lorenza Wine—Owner/winemaker Melinda Kearney deftly crafts a classic, Southern French style of dry rosé made from multiple grapes—Grenache, Carignan, Cinsaut and Mourvèdre— served in the nation's finest restaurants from Hawaii to New York.
+• Lorenza Wine—Owner/winemaker Melinda Kearney deftly crafts a classic, Southern French style of dry rosé made from multiple grapes—Grenache, Carignan, Cinsaut, and Mourvèdre— served in the nation's finest restaurants from Hawaii to New York.

 Lodi's wide range of rosé grapes and the wine styles they produce

 What are the grapes used in Lodi's myriad styles of rosé, and what are the basic taste differentiations to expect out of them?
-Here is a list, each variety's basic sensory attributes, along with recommended brands:
+Here is a list, of each variety's basic sensory attributes, along with recommended brands:

 Grenache (as varietal label rosés)

-• Look for bright strawberry/cherry aromas, generally a round and fleshy texture, and slight minerality in flavors couched in light-medium bodied qualities on the palate.
+• Look for bright strawberry/cherry aromas, generally a round and fleshy texture, and slight minerality in flavors couched in light-medium-bodied qualities on the palate.

 • Key producers: Acquiesce Winery; McCay Cellars; Oak Farm Vineyards; Lucid Wines; PRIE Winery "Clair"